-NOTE: VKRP was not administered in spring 2020 due to the pandemic.
+NOTE: VKRP was not administered in spring 2020 because of the pandemic.
 Failing to meet one or more assessment benchmarks results in student not meeting overall benchmark.
 The VKRP Literacy component is the Kindergarten level Phonological Awareness Literacy Screening (PALS).